-Manufacturers or importers of feeding bottles must issue a Children’s Product Certificate (CPC) before importing products to the United States.
-This certificate shall include the following information:
+Importers and manufacturers of feeding bottles must issue a Children’s Product Certificate (CPC).
+The certificate should include the following information:

 c.
-Importer, contact person, and lab testing company’s information (i.e. Business name, postal address, e-mail, contact number)
+Importer or manufacturer information (i.e., business name, postal address, e-mail, contact number)

 CPSIA Tracking Label

-The CPSIA requires that all products that are designed to be used by children age 12 or younger must contain basic tracking information on the label, which by definition include baby’s feeding bottles, sippy cups, trainer cups, or similar drinking equipment.
+The CPSIA requires that products designed to be used by children aged 12 or younger must contain tracking information on the label.
+By definition, this includes products such as baby feeding bottles, sippy cups, or similar drinking equipment.